 While both were bred for herding, the beloved Border Collie came from the border separating Scotland and England, while the charming Collie hails from ancient Rome.
 They’re similarly named, but both dog types are distinct and separate breeds.

-The Collie breed might have England’s Queen Victoria to thank for their long-standing popularity, Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, shares.
+The Collie breed might have England’s Queen Victoria to thank for their long-standing popularity, Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, shares.
 While they hail from herding dogs in ancient Rome, the Queen brought Collies into the royal spotlight.

 There are two types of Collies: Smooth Collies and Rough Collies.
 Rough Collies look majestic with soft, flowing fur and long, sleek muzzles.
 Smooth Collies sport a short coat, but both boast the same narrow muzzle and coat colorations of sable and white, tricolor, blue merle or white.